frakture/frakture-docs/docs/level1/level1_intro.md

   * *Transactions* (financial gifts and payments)
   * *Messages* (Frakture's catch-all term for the emails, ads, and social media posts you send, each with all their platform-specific performance metrics)

-* **Standardization of that data** into Frakture's machinable data formats so it's easily reported and compared across all your channels.
+* **Standardization of that data** into Frakture's modular, machinable data formats so that it's easily reported and compared across all your channels.